Total Visioncare Examination - The best way to look after your eyes

 We check colour vision firstly in childhood to establish if there is an inherited problem and gain a baseline for future reference.
 Some colour deficiencies that occur later in life can be caused by illness, accident or poisoning.
 Colour vision is easy to check.
 The test is performed under daylight lighting conditions in the consulting room.
 There are several variations of colour vision testing, some requested for particular occupations.

-Is the ability of the two eyes to work as a pair.
-Binocular vision allows us to perceive depth and maintain a single image i.e. avoiding double vision.
+It is the ability of the two eyes to work as a pair.
+Binocular vision allows us to perceive depth and maintain a single image, i.e. avoiding double vision.
 Binocular vision problems can often be subtle and lead to signs of visual stress such as: